-Lovingkindness and compassion practices have always formed part of mindfulness tradition and teachings.
+Lovingkindness and compassion practices have always formed a part of mindfulness tradition and teachings.
 The word “lovingkindness” is a translation of the word metta in the Pali language.
 In a simple way, we might describe the practice of metta as the intentional cultivation of positive thoughts and emotions for oneself and for others.

 Here are 4 compassion practices to use and return to often — a song, guided meditations, and talks recorded at iBme retreats over the years.

-#1 Listen to “No One is Excluded from My Heart,” a song led by Pablo Das at the 2016 Northeast Summer Teen retreat — and a surefire way to melt your heart and bring a smile in the middle of any Grinch-like moment.
+#1 Listen to “No One Is Excluded from My Heart”, a song led by Pablo Das at the 2016 Northeast Summer Teen retreat and a surefire way to melt your heart and bring a smile in the middle of any Grinch-like moment.

-#2 Practice this Guided Lovingkindness Meditation, a 30-minute experience led by iBme executive director and teacher, Jessica Morey:“A lot us of have a really hard time being kind to ourselves, even loving ourselves, sometimes.”
+#2 Practice this Guided Lovingkindness Meditation, a 30-minute experience led by iBme Executive Director and teacher, Jessica Morey: “A lot of us have a really hard time being kind to ourselves, even loving ourselves, sometimes.”
 Use regularly!

 #3 Explore the Topic and Practice of Forgiveness in this recording of iBme teacher Pablo Das offering reflections and guidance on practicing forgiveness.
 A must for navigating any longstanding conflicts.

-#4 Make This Self-Kindness Meditation a Priority Discover how to make positive, loving thoughts a more natural experience than self-defeating ones. iBme teacher Dawn Mauricio guides this self-oriented variation on lovingkindness meditation that includes an invitation to lie down for the last 5 to 6 minutes.
+#4 Make This Self-Kindness Meditation a Priority.
+Discover how to make positive, loving thoughts a more natural experience than self-defeating ones. iBme teacher Dawn Mauricio guides this self-oriented variation on lovingkindness meditation that includes an invitation to lie down for the last 5 to 6 minutes.
 A wonderful weekly practice, or more often when you are going through a really difficult time.